top of page

 Content of Post-Nuptial Agreements

-• Property ownership details.
+• Property ownership and distribution.

-• Handling individual or joint debts.
+• Handling debts (individual or joint).

-• Division of collective wealth and savings.
+• Division of savings and collective wealth.

 bottom of page